 There are times when one partner might be struggling with decreased libido (due to various physical and psychological factors), giving rise to disappointment by their partner about their sex life.
 Or maybe one partner has a higher sex drive than the other.

 The point is, if the couple fails to communicate properly and work through these issues, their sex life will gradually deteriorate, leading to frustration.
 We all know the myth that men think about (and desire) sex more than women.
 But the truth is, some men are not that interested in sex, while some women have a very high libido.

 Long story short, a mismatch between partners’ libido or sexual preferences can eventually result in sexual frustration, which can generate shame, guilt, criticism, and depression if left unaddressed.

-The simplest answer would be that we don’t have sex or because the sexual encounters we have are mostly dull and unsatisfying.
+The simplest answer would be that they don’t have enough sex or because the sexual encounters are mostly dull and unsatisfying.
 But if we look beyond the obvious, there are more complex factors at play.

 Current evidence suggests that sexual satisfaction and sexual health have a significant impact on the quality of our life.
 Moreover, individuals with poor health (due to various medical conditions) report lower sexual satisfaction.